VavrovKamarat/Frinx-docs/FRINX_Machine/User_Guide/frinx-machine_userguide.md

 Workflow actions are available after clicking on specific executed workflow.

-You are able to: **_terminate, rerun, restart, retry, pause or resume_** specific workflow.
+You are able to execute these actions to a specific workflow:

+ * terminate
+ * rerun
+ * restart
+ * retry
+ * pause
+ * resume

-If you want to run previously executed workflow as new workflow with same or edited inputs, navigate to **Edit Input** tab, where you are able to edit specific inputs and run workflow again.
+Running previously executed workflow as new workflow with same or edited inputs:

+Navigate to **Edit Input** tab, where you are able to edit specific inputs and run workflow again.

 ![preview4](image_4.png)